jordan-trahanov/create-react-wptheme/README.md

 ## Creating a New Theme

-To create a WordPress theme using `create-react-wptheme`, follow these steps.
+To create a WordPress theme using `create-react-wptheme5`, follow these steps.

 - Make sure your WordPress server is up and running.
 - Change dir into your WordPress themes folder (**this is just an example, use your real themes folder**).
   - Windows: `cd C:\xampp\htdocs\wordpress\wp-content\themes`
   - Mac or \*nix: `cd /xampp/htdocs/wordpress/wp-content/themes`
-- Use `npx create-react-wptheme` to make a new theme
+- Use `npx create-react-wptheme5` to make a new theme
   - For example: (**replace "my_react_theme" with whatever you want your theme to be named**):
-  - `npx create-react-wptheme my_react_theme`
+  - `npx create-react-wptheme5 my_react_theme`
     - If you want to use TypeScript, then the command would be:
-    - `npx create-react-wptheme my_react_theme --typescript`
+    - `npx create-react-wptheme5 my_react_theme --typescript`
 - When it finishes it'll tell you to change into your new theme's folder and run the Nodejs watcher (replace "my_react_theme" with the same name you used in the previous step):
   - `cd my_react_theme/react-src`
   - `npm run start`